Soft, delicious and easy to make Mango Coconut Ice Cream. It’s a healthier version too since it doesn’t require any cream, eggs or sugar.

 Let me first congratulate all my Canadian readers on this glorious Canada Day!
-Next, I’d love to say a few warm words to all my favorite American food bloggers and readers on coming July the 4th.
+Next, I’d love to say a few warm words to all my favourite American food bloggers and readers on coming July the 4th.
 I’m planning on posting one more recipe this week, so I will have another chance to congratulate you, guys.

-The only one problem I’ve got, and, believe me, it’s quite a serious one, I’m a horrible speaker.
+The only problem I’ve got, and, believe me, it’s quite a serious one, I’m a horrible speaker.
 I could occasionally write not a bad piece of writing, coherent and not too boring.
 But when it comes to speaking, that’s a lottery ticket.
 If everything is going fine (e.x.
 I had enough sleep/I’m not half-asleep, I don’t have a migraine, I generally feel fine, I’m not anxious, I’m familiar with the ambience/people/topic), that could work!
 I could be rather eloquent and hilarious, and my speech would be smooth and nice.
 That’s why when I had my first job at a museum, I did love talking with our visitors.
 And, in fact, they really enjoyed my style of narrating.
 I did screw up sometimes though – when I didn’t have enough sleep or felt out of sorts (see the previous lines).

 The truth is, a lot of things in my life depend on my mood.
 And since I’m often being a moody dude, you know the answer, right?